 That’s NOT what you need.

 More on that in a minute…

-And I’m not some rando person writing about resin because I’ve been hired to do it.
+And I’m not some rando using AI to write about resin because I’ve been hired to do it.
 Besides, many of those people know nothing about the topic.
 I know because they plagiarize this article all. the. time.

 And if that’s not enough for you, I’ve got resin drips on my countertops to prove my love and commitment to the stuff. 😆

 Yes, I want you to buy resin supplies at Resin Obsession, but I do have a conscience.
 I’m going to give you the best freakin’ resin advice I have.
 Then, you can decide if we’re a good fit for each other.